ericsink/SQLitePCL.raw/README.md

 In fact, that has happened.
 Frank Krueger has released a NuGet package (sqlite-net-pcl) which is SQLite-net with SQLitePCL.raw underneath.

-## How does this compare SQLitePCL.pretty?
+## How does this compare to SQLitePCL.pretty?
 [SQLitePCL.pretty](https://github.com/bordoley/SQLitePCL.pretty) is a SQLite API wrapper built on top of SQLitePCL.raw.
 It is designed to make interacting with the SQLite API easier, exposing the full feature set of SQLite in an idiomatic and *pretty* C# API.